jordanmaulana/flutter-pragmatic-template/docs/PROJECT_STRUCTURE.md

    - Locate the feature directory under `lib/apps/`
    - Make changes following the established patterns
    - Update tests if necessary
+   - For example, the profile feature includes a ChangePasswordPage for password management

 3. **Adding shared functionality**:
    - For UI components: Add to `lib/ui/components/`